-The precise exemptions will depend on the professional body you join.
+The exemptions you need will depend on which professional body you would like to join.

 If you don’t yet know which professional body you would like to join, don’t worry.
-As a general guide think about taking the course units that cover accounting and finance, rather than the more specialised courses, since these are more likely to meet exemption criteria across the different bodies.
+As a general guide think about taking the course units that cover accounting and finance, since these are the most likely to meet exemption criteria across the different bodies.

-- You are more likely to perform well if you opt for the subjects that interest you – not the ones that exempt you from further study.
+- You are more likely to do well if you opt for subjects that interest you – not the ones that exempt you from further study.